-Instead of removing your child's entire tooth, Dr. Moreno will place a medicated filling into the pulp chamber of the tooth to try to keep the remaining pulp inside the tooth alive and healthy.
+Instead of removing your child's entire tooth, Dr. Rodriguez will place a medicated filling into the pulp chamber of the tooth to try to keep the remaining pulp inside the tooth alive and healthy.

 Dental crowns are tooth-shaped coverings cemented to a badly damaged tooth to restore the shape and functionality of the tooth.
 We may recommend a crown for your child’s tooth if it has a large cavity, was broken or chipped due to trauma, or if the tooth hasn’t developed correctly.

 Unfortunately, sometimes a child’s tooth may be too badly decayed to save.
-In this case, Dr. Moreno will perform an extraction.
+In this case, Dr. Rodriguez will perform an extraction.
 An extraction may also be recommended if the tooth is severely fractured or is crowding other healthy teeth.

-If your child is anxious, has special needs, or just needs extra help staying calm and comfortable, Dr. Moreno may recommend laughing gas.
+If your child is anxious, has special needs, or just needs extra help staying calm and comfortable, Dr. Rodriguez may recommend laughing gas.
 Laughing gas is a completely safe way to help children receive the dental care they need without anxiety or fear.

 Once the dental treatment is over, the gas will be completely out of their system after just a few minutes.
 Laughing gas is widely considered to be low risk.
 At Helotes Pediatric Dentistry & Orthodontics, our goal is to always care for your child’s dental health in the safest way possible.